mangalam-research/salve/README.md

 default namespace in effect **before** it started, which could be other than ``q``.
 Similarly, ``leaveContext`` must be issued after the corresponding ``endTag`` event.

+**Note on performance:** if you already have a simple JavaScript object that maps prefixes to URIs it is better to call ``enterContextWithMapping`` and pass your object to this method. ``enterContextWithMapping`` enters a new context and immediately initializes it with the mapping you pass.
+This is faster than calling ``enterContext`` and calling ``definePrefix`` a bunch of times.

 For the lazy: it is possible to call ``enterContext()`` for each start tag and ``leaveContext()`` for each end tag irrespective of whether or not the start tag